mallory/e2ee/draft-e2ee.md

 Properties
 ----------

-This section aims to define the security properties of an end-to-end encrypted system.
-The properties of end-to-end encryption from an implementation perspective can be split into two categories: 1) the necessary properties of confidentiality, integrity and authenticity whereas the properties of 2) properties such as availability, deniability, forward secrecy, and post-compromise security, which are desirable enhancements.
+This section defines the security properties of an end-to-end encrypted system.
+The properties of end-to-end encryption from an implementation perspective can be split into two categories: 1) the required core properties of confidentiality, integrity and authenticity and 2) recommended additional properties for improved security, such as availability, deniability, forward secrecy, and post-compromise security, which are desirable enhancements.

 ### Necessary properties

 Confidentiality
-: A system provides message confidentiality if only the sender and intended recipient(s) can read the message plaintext, i.e. message sent between participants can only be read by the agreed upon participants in the group and all participants share the identical group member list.
+: A system provides message confidentiality if only the sender and intended recipient(s) can read the message plaintext, i.e. messages sent between participants can only be read by the agreed upon participants in the group and all participants share the identical group member list.

 Integrity
 : A system provides message integrity when it guarantees that messages have not been modified in transit.
 If a message has been modified, it must be detected in a reliable way by the recipient.